ForNeVeR/AvaloniaRider/README.md

 - OpenJDK-compatible JDK version 11 or later, should include JavaFX (will be downloaded automatically during build)
-- .NET Core SDK 3.1 or later
+- .NET SDK 5.0 or later

 ### Build